vdhamer/Photo-Club-Hub/.github/README.md

 The list of strings at `Level 2` is used to define the applicable expertises.
 It doesn't define how they are displayed because multi-language versions of expertises are defined in `Level 0`.
-Example: the input identifier "Landscape" that can be associated with a given photographer in the `Level 2` file can be translated (using Level 0 data) to "Landschaft" in German or "Landscape" in "English".
+Example: the input identifier "Landscape" that can be associated with a given photographer in the `Level 2` file can be translated (using Level 0 data) to "Landschaft" in German or "Landscape" in English.
 The identifier should preferably match the English translation for practical reasons but, technically speaking, doesn't need be.
 Question: so what happens if an expertise string in a `Level2.json` file does _not_ occur in the list of expertises in the `Level0.json` file?
 Answer: it is shown as an error (gray?) in the user interface, thus prompting the user to fix the issue.